margrudniak/IssuesGithubApp/README.md

 # THIS MAKRDOWN WAS TYPED ON RAPID SPEED SO, PLEASE READ THIS ON RAW FORMAT

-Project was developed on Macbook with M1 processor, so to run on Intel, You have to change last lines on **Podfile** Project was tested only on iOS
+Project was developed on Macbook with M1 processor, so to run on Intel, You have to change last lines on **Podfile**

+Project was tested only on iOS

+To be authorized on GithubAPI make `token.ts` file on root path.
+Contain:

+`export const token = 'XXXXXXXXXXXXXXX';`

 ### ON M1